-Probably inspired by the high-tech Linde Werdelin SpidoSpeed family of mildly skeletonized automatic diving watches, the new Certina DS Eagle GMT chronograph (ref.
-C023.739.27.051.00) is equipped with a lot simpler ETA G10.961 caliber: the same quartz movement that powered their 2011 Certina DS Podium Ole Einar Bjorndalen model, but is encased in a lot sportier body.
+Probably inspired by the high-tech Linde Werdelin SpidoSpeed family of mildly skeletonized automatic divers, the new Certina DS Eagle GMT chronograph (ref.
+C023.739.27.051.00) is equipped with a lot simpler ETA G10.961 caliber: the same quartz movement that powered their 2011 DS Podium Ole Einar Bjorndalen model, but is encased in a lot sportier body.

-The extra function in question is, of course a GMT display at 10 hours.
-Sporting a large, bright-red triangle on its tip, the GMT pointer, too, seems to be legible enough if you need to know current time in a country far far away.
-Perhaps, the only thing that I find lacking here is a layer of Superluminova on the indicator: there are cases when you need to know time in the second time zone without turning on the light or doing some calculations while being half-asleep.
+The extra function in question is, of course, a GMT display at 10 hours.
+Sporting a large, bright-red triangle on its tip, the GMT pointer, too, is legible enough if you need to know the current time in a country far far away.
+Perhaps, the only thing that I find lacking here is a layer of Superluminova on the indicator: there are cases when you need to know the time in the second time zone without turning on the light or doing some calculations while being half-asleep.

 Also, if you don’t happen to live on McMurdo Station, it is often less expensive and less time-consuming to just replace a broken caliber just like you would have replaced a failed USB port on your iPhone.

 Certina DS Eagle GMT Chronograph (ref.
 C023.739.27.051.00) specification

 Power reserve: A couple of years

 Functions: Hours, minutes, seconds, date, chronograph, second time-zone (GMT)

 Case shape: Tonneau